 Brett McDowell carries forward the quality lineage of No5 and Marshal Seifert Galleries operating in the same location since the 1990s and showing many of the same artists.
 Some of New Zealand's most important artists have shown and regularly show at Brett McDowell including Laurence Aberhart, Jeffrey Harris, Billy Apple® and Joanna Margaret Paul through to contemporary Kushana Bush, Martin Thompson and Ben Cauchi.
 Visit them at 5 Dowling Street, Dunedin

-Formerly Mint Gallery in the heart of the Moray Arts Quarter Eskdale Gallery shows innovative original works by leading contemporary artists – works on paper, ceramics, photography and painting.
+Formerly Mint Gallery in the heart of the Moray Arts Quarter, Olga Gallery shows intriguing, exciting, important and innovative works by leading contemporary artists – works on paper, ceramics, photography and painting.
 They also hold work in stock, provide framing and large format printing.
-Regular artists include Philip Madill, Becky Cameron, Philip Jarvis, Madeline Child and Jay Hutchinson.
+Regular artists include Philip Madill, Becky Cameron, Philip Jarvis, Madeline Child, and Jay Hutchinson.
 32 Moray Place, Dunedin.

 Gallery De Novo specialises in exhibiting excellent quality original works of art by New Zealand artists in the following mediums; photography, print making, mixed media, pencil drawing, and painting.